0xha71/devcontainer-template/README.md

 ## 🚀 Motivation

 This template was created to decouple development environments from Microsoft's devcontainer prebuilt images.
-Those images often contain unnecessary complexity, which can lead to difficult to debug at times.
+Those images often contain unnecessary complexity, which can make debugging difficult at times.

-By contrast, this template:
+By contrast, this template offers several advantages:
 - Starts from a clean Ubuntu 25.04 base image
 - Installs only the tools you need
-- You know the source from where you are installing
+- Provides transparency into installation sources
 - Avoids unnecessary layers
-- Provides faster build times
+- Offers faster build times
-- Result is in your control
+- Gives you complete control over the environment

-This approach gives you more control over your development environment while maintaining all the benefits of containerization.
+This approach provides better control and transparency over your development environment while maintaining all the benefits of containerization.

 ## 🧩 Included VSCode Extensions